Robert Carradine, actor in ‘Revenge of the Nerds’ and ‘Lizzie McGuire,’ dies at 71

 Hilary Duff, who co-starred in the series, paid tribute to Carradine in a post on Instagram Tuesday morning, writing, “This one hurts.
 It’s really hard to face this reality about an old friend.”

-“There was so much warmth in the McGuire family and I always felt so cared for by my on-screen parents.
-I’ll be forever grateful for that,” Duff wrote.
 “I’m deeply sad to learn Bobby was suffering.
-My heart aches for him, his family, and everyone who loved him.”
+My heart aches for him, his family, and everyone who loved him,” she wrote.

 Another “Lizzie McGuire” co-star, Jake Thomas, called him “one of the coolest guys you could ever meet.
 Funny, pragmatic, sometimes cranky, always a little eccentric.”